-All of the Burton boots listed above give you great performance.
+All of the Burton boots listed above give you outstanding performance.
 However, even the best boots in the world won’t help you on the mountain if they don’t fit correctly.

-As previously mentioned, proper fit is key to comfort and performance.
+Proper fit is key to comfort and performance.
 You should always try on boots in the store if possible.
 There’s no other way to tell if they will fit your feet properly.
-See more tips on how to fit your snowboarding boots.
+See more tips on how to fit your snowboarding boots here.

 Burton is a great snowboarding brand that offers a wide range of quality products.
 The boots listed in this article are all great options, and they come from a brand known for delivering high-quality equipment and offering excellent customer service.

 Burton makes many amazing snowboard boots, and the above models are all worth a try.About Lorraine